surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ![FM3 modulation matrix](./images/Pictures/FM3.png)

-As a contrast to FM2, FM3 is the algorithm of choice for scraping paint off the walls.
+As a contrast to FM2, FM3 is the algorithm of choice for scraping paint off walls.
 The modulators have a larger range, the ratios can be non-integer and there's a third modulator which has its rate set as an absolute frequency.